Triston Casas Player Props: Red Sox vs. Cubs

 Triston Casas At The Plate

-- Casas has an RBI in 19 of 77 games this year, with multiple RBI in eight of them.
+- Casas has picked up an RBI in 25.6% of his games this year, with two or more RBI in 10.3% of his games.

-- He has scored in 29 of 77 games this season, and more than once 5 times.
+- He has scored in 38.5% of his games this season, with more than one run scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.